Scale-free behavior of weight distributions of connectomes: Supplementary Materials

 \subsection{The Exponential Truncated Power-Law}

 In this work, we used the exponential truncated power-law of the form

 from the work of Gonzalez and Barab\'asi~\cite{GonzalezNATURE2008}.
 Simply put, an exponentially truncated power-law is a power law multiplied by an exponential function.
 Since they applied this to displacements $r$ in cities, we replaced the variable $r$ with $x$ to make it into a more general form.
 Here, the parameter $\beta$ is the power-law exponent that is valid for small values of $s$, and $\kappa$ is the cut-off value.
-To determine the fitting parameters $s_o$, $\beta$, and $\kappa$, we employed the {\tt curve\_fit()} function from Python's scipy.stats.
+To determine the fitting parameters $s_o$, $\beta$, and $\kappa$, we \mage{employed the {\tt curve\_fit()} function from Python's scipy.stats \cite{VirtanenNATUREMETH2020}.
+We used both Scipy version 1.10.1 with LAPACK 0.3.18 and Scipy version 1.13.1 with LAPACK 0.3.27}.
 To check the goodness-of-fit of our data to the said distribution, we compute for the $R^2$ value, defined as

 where $SS_{res}$ is the residual sum of squares

 where $y_i$ is the observed data associated with a fitted or predicted value $f_i$.
 On the other hand, the total sum of squares $SS_{tot}$ is given by

 where $\bar y$ is the mean of the data.